gbrugere/Ising_Model/README.md

-# Tax evasion study in a society realized as a dilutedIsing model with competing interactions (article from J. Giraldo-Barreto et J. Restrepo)
+# Tax evasion study in a society realized as a diluted Ising model with competing interactions (article from J. Giraldo-Barreto et J. Restrepo)

 ## Summary